Research opportunties for postdoctoral and graduate students

 Successful applications will join a broad team of leading researchers in quantum computing and applied cryptography.
 They will also be able to take advantage of the CryptoWorks21 supplementary training program, which develops the technical and professional skills and knowledge needed to create cryptographic solutions that will be safe in a world with quantum computing technologies.

-IQC is a collaborative research institute focused on realizing quantum technologies including sensors, actuators, quantum communication, and information processors.
-At present, IQC has a complement of 22 faculty members (growing to 33) from the Faculties of Engineering, Mathematics and Science.
-IQC's research program has theoretical and experimental components that pursue projects that will advance quantum information.
+The Institute for Quantum Computing (IQC) is a collaborative research institute focused on realizing quantum technologies including sensors, actuators, quantum communication, and information processors.
+At present, IQC has a complement of 31 faculty from the Faculties of Engineering, Mathematics and Science.
+IQC's research program has theoretical and experimental components that pursue projects that will advance quantum information and more.

-CACR is an internationally recognized centre for research in applied cryptography and related areas of information security representing an interdisciplinary collaboration between the Departments of Combinatorics and Optimization (C&O), Electrical and Computer Engineering (ECE), Pure Mathematics (PMath) and the School of Computer Science (CS) within the University of Waterloo.
+Centre for Applied Cryptographic Research (CACR) is an internationally recognized centre for research in applied cryptography and related areas of information security representing an interdisciplinary collaboration between the Departments of Combinatorics and Optimization (C&O), Electrical and Computer Engineering (ECE), Pure Mathematics (PMath) and the School of Computer Science (CS) at the University of Waterloo.